QuickSuper update: Having trouble making a contribution to a new CareSuper member? We can help.

 Payday Super

-The government has passed legislation introducing Payday Super, which comes into effect on 1 July 2026.
-Instead of paying super quarterly, employers will need to pay it at the same time as wages.
+Payday Super came into effect on 1 July 2026.
+Instead of paying super quarterly, employers now need to pay it at the same time as wages.
 This change aims to reduce unpaid super and help your employees grow their super balances sooner.

 The basics of Payday Super